-When someone has been on a diet and lost weight, the key question becomes how to transition back to “real life” while still maintaining success… how to do just that is what this article will cover.
+When someone has been on a diet and lost weight, the key question becomes how to transition back to “real life” while still maintaining success.
+How to do just that is what this article will cover.

-Researchers have studied what makes “successful losers” – people who have lost more than 30 pounds and kept it off for over 5 years.
+Researchers have studied what makes “successful losers” – which are people who have lost more than 30 pounds and kept it off for over 5 years.
 We’ve looked at the data at what these people have in common and developed these 10 tips…

 Know your PMR.
 Having a Personal Motivating Reason to make and maintain lifestyle changes is important.
 Maybe it’s for your grandchildren.
 Maybe it’s so you can always be as flexible as you want to enjoy gardening.
 Think about your PMR and keep it top of mind.
 It will help keep you on track.

 Know that it is hard.
 Re-gaining some of the weight lost is a common phenomenon.
 The reason is that there are powerful internal and biological forces that seem to work against you.
 As you lose weight, your metabolism slows and your appetite increases!
 But know that weight maintenance is possible keeping by keeping up with some (or all!) of these tips.

 Maintaining Weight Loss.
 This is probably the single most important thing you can do to maintain weight loss.
 Studies of successful losers have found they maintain the same level of exercise as they had during their weight loss phase… or even increase it a little.
 That’s why finding something you enjoy is so important!